 This is one seriously fudgy dairy-free chocolate pudding.
 It has a double dose of chocolate (dairy-free cocoa and chocolate chips), along with a delicious infusion of fresh raspberries for a special summery treat.
-I originally created it for So Delicious Dairy Free a few years ago, in honor of National Chocolate Pudding Day, and thought it timely to update it today!
+I originally created it for So Delicious Dairy Free several years ago, in honor of National Chocolate Pudding Day, and thought it timely to update it today!

-Special Diet Notes & Options: Raspberry Dairy-Free Chocolate Pudding
+Special Diet Notes: Raspberry Chocolate Pudding

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan / plant-based, vegetarian, and all around allergy-friendly.